allaboutapps/A3WebView/README.md

 [ ![Build Status](https://api.travis-ci.org/allaboutapps/A3WebView.svg?branch=master) ](https://travis-ci.org/allaboutapps/A3WebView)
 [ ![Download](https://api.bintray.com/packages/allaboutapps/A3-Android/at.allaboutapps.web.a3webview/images/download.svg) ](https://bintray.com/allaboutapps/A3-Android/at.allaboutapps.web.a3webview/_latestVersion)

-## This library contains the following decorations
+## This library contains the following

 * **A3WebActivity**
   Standalone Activity with Builder for easy display of HTML content.